honeycombio/refinery/config.md

 SamplerThroughput is the sampling throughput for logs in events per second.

-SamplerThroughput is the sampling throughput for logs measured in events per second.
 The sampling algorithm attempts to make sure that the average throughput approximates this value, while also ensuring that all unique logs arrive at Honeycomb at least once per sampling period.
-TODO: THROUGHPUT FOR THE CLUSTER

 - Not eligible for live reload.
 - Type: `float`